 s will see /nfs-home

-, disk access will be rather slow on this directory.
+through NFS, disk access will be rather slow on this directory.

-Thus, users are encouraged to keep large files on local storage, under /sci-data
+Thus, users are encouraged to keep large files on local storage, under /sci-data.

 A folder /sci-data/